 - Save the changes and exit the window.

 Now, try playing the video again if the video lagging is still happening.
 If so, check the other solutions in this guide.

 What If I Get Stuttering Videos in All Browsers

 The first thing you have to do is see if you have a strong internet connection.
-You may need to check your modem and consider rebooting it.
+You should check your modem and consider rebooting it.

-Fix 1: Update Your Graphics Driver
+Solution 1: Update Your Graphics Driver

-Fix 2: Install Windows Updates
+Solution 2: Install Windows Updates

 Follow these easy steps to download and install available updates for your operating system:

 - Press the Windows logo key.

 - Go to the search bar and type “Updates.”